Advertisement

 Respiratory syncytial virus (RSV) results in millions of visits to pediatricians every year.

-Children get sick often—and to some extent, it’s not a bad thing.
-Like all the other parts of your baby, their immune system is in an important stage of growth and development.
-Encountering cold viruses helps a child’s immune system learn to defend against cold viruses.
+Children get sick often—and to some extent, this is not a bad thing.
+Like all the other parts of the body, the immune system is in an important stage of growth and development during the first years of life.
+Encountering viruses helps a child’s immune system learn to defend against them.

 At the same time, you want to protect your child from the most serious illnesses—those that can cause severe symptoms, that have the potential to cause hospitalization.

 Respiratory syncytial virus (RSV) is the leading cause of hospitalizations among infants, both within the United States and across the globe.
-In the U.S., approximately 58,000 children under the age of five are hospitalized in a given year with an RSV infection.
-Very young infants—those 6 months old or younger—can be very vulnerable to severe RSV infection.
+In the U.S., approximately 58,000 to 80,000 children under the age of 5 are hospitalized in a given year with an RSV infection.
+Very young infants—those 6 months old or younger—can be vulnerable to severe RSV infection.

 Here are five things new and expecting parents should know about RSV.